 Our BlindSide paper (PDF) is accepted for publication at the ACM Conference on Computer and Communications Security (CCS) 2020.

-Here is a demo video for Exploit 1 – Breaking KASLR with BlindSide to mount a reliable kernel ROP exploit (code and other demo videos coming soon):
+Here is a demo video for Exploit 1 – Breaking KASLR with BlindSide to mount a kernel ROP exploit:

 We would like to thank Andrea Bittau (1983-2017) for inspiring us to work on “Speculative” BROP.
 We would also like to thank the anonymous reviewers for their valuable feedback.
 This work was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 786669 (ReAct), No. 825377 (UNICORE) and No. 690972 (PROTASIS), by Intel Corporation through the Side Channel Vulnerability ISRA, by the Netherlands Organisation for Scientific Research through grants NWO 639.021.753 VENI “PantaRhei”, and NWO 016.Veni.192.262, and by the Office of Naval Research (ONR) under awards N00014-16-1-2261 and N00014-17-1-2788.
 This paper reflects only the authors’ view.
 The funding agencies are not responsible for any use that may be made of the information it contains.